Frankford Yellow Jackets: Philadelphia Eagles

 After two more games following the victory in Chicago, both shutout losses – indeed, the 1931 Yellow Jackets were shut out in every game besides the aforementioned victory – the Yellow Jackets suspended operations.
 Unable to find a buyer, the Frankford Athletic Association returned the franchise to the league.

 The NFL spent over a year searching for a new team to operate in Philadelphia.
 On July 9, 1933, the NFL granted an expansion franchise to Bert Bell and Lud Wray and awarded them the assets of the failed Yellow Jackets organization, with Bell and Wray naming their team the Eagles after the symbol of Franklin Roosevelt's New Deal.

-This has led to assumptions that the Yellow Jackets changed their name to the Eagles, relocated to Philadelphia and returned to the league after going into recess in 1932: however, that is not the case.
-Bell and Wray did not buy the Yellow Jackets team, but rather the NFL rights to the Philadelphia area that had formerly belonged to the Frankford Athletic Association.

-Due to the period of dormancy, the Eagles do not claim the Yellow Jackets' history as their own, while the NFL considers the Eagles as a 1933 expansion team for record-keeping purposes.
-Further to this, Bell and Wray assembled an almost entirely new team, with only one player (Art Koeninger) from the 1931 Yellow Jackets on the roster of the 1933 Eagles.
+This has led to assumptions that the Yellow Jackets sat out the 1932 season before returning to the league as the Eagles.
+However, that is not the case.
+Bell and Wray did not buy the Yellow Jackets team (though they acquired the Yellow Jackets' assets), but rather the NFL rights to the Philadelphia area that had formerly belonged to the Frankford Athletic Association.
+In view of the period of dormancy, the Eagles do not claim the Yellow Jackets' history as their own, while the NFL considers the Eagles as a 1933 expansion team for record-keeping purposes.
+Additionally, Bell and Wray assembled an almost entirely new team; Art Koeninger was the only player from the 1931 Yellow Jackets on the roster of the 1933 Eagles.

 Despite this, in the first few years of the Eagles' existence, they wore powder blue and yellow uniforms similar to those worn by the Yellow Jackets; these are also the colors of Philadelphia's flag.
 Replicas were later worn as 1934 throwbacks in a game against the Detroit Lions on September 23, 2007, as part of the team's 75th anniversary season.